Engee documentation

 1e3 W (by default)

-The minimum active power dissipated by a three-phase load when the nominal voltage is applied.
+The minimum active power that a three-phase load dissipates when the rated voltage is applied.
 The value must be greater than 0.